contentful/slash-developers/docs/tutorials/ruby/getting-started-with-contentful-and-ruby.md

 ### Using your Entry

-Once we've got our entry, we can just use it as any Ruby object
+Once we've got our entry, we can just use it as any Ruby object:

 ~~~ ruby
 puts cat.name # => "Nyan Cat"